pop-os/desktop-icons-ng/README.md

 ./export-zip.sh
 ```

-This will create the file `desktop-icons@csoriano.zip` with the extension, following the rules for publishing
+This will create the file `adieu@rastersoft.com.zip` with the extension, following the rules for publishing at extensions.gnome.org.
-at extensions.gnome.org.